 Year started with KUOW: 2008

-Before that, Ann was a reporter and Morning Edition host at KLCC Public Radio in Eugene, Oregon, and had internships at KUOW and Alaska Public Radio Network.
+Ann also worked as a reporter and Morning Edition host at KLCC Public Radio in Eugene, Oregon, after internships at KUOW and Alaska Public Radio Network.
 She got her start spinning hip-hop records at the radio station of Oregon State University, where she majored in biology and environmental sciences.

 She has won awards for her reporting from the Society of Professional Journalists, The Associated Press and Public Radio News Directors Incorporated.
-Ann has received both investigative and data reporting awards from the Education Writers Association for her coverage of ongoing recess cutbacks and physical education shortages in Seattle-area schools.
+Ann has also received both investigative and data reporting awards from the Education Writers Association for her coverage of ongoing recess cutbacks and physical education shortages in Seattle-area schools.
+Her photography has appeared in exhibits at the American Museum of Natural History and the Oregon Museum of Science and Industry.